DanielleCoyne/RNA-Seq/MasterNotes.md

 ## Quality analysis and trimming
 I used fastqc software to evaluate the quality of the reads and looked at results (Fastqc/WTC1_1_fastqc.html and Fastqc/WTC1_2_fastqc.html) to determine optimum trimming setting.
 The number of reads in each fasta file (for forward and reverse reads) was 20752795 before cleaning.
 Then, I trimmed reads according to settings in vartrimmomatic_script.SBATCH.
 After trimming, I repeated fastqc analysis on the trimmed files to confirm improvements in per-base sequence quality, per-base sequence content, and adapter contamination (Fastqc/WTC1_1.trPE_fastqc.html and Fastqc/WTC1_2.trPE_fastqc.html).
+Fastqc generated files for paired-end (PE) and single-end (SE) reads, and the paired-end reads were used for further analysis.
 The number of reads after trimming was 19924384, indicating that 96% of the reads were retained in the cleaning process.
 See https://docs.google.com/spreadsheets/d/1AOa-XaTzR_PKMIRQDmu8oDTmawXXnkIwEjKOQkNC7Vs/edit?gid=0#gid=0 for details on the quality analysis and trimming of the other files for the other isolates and experimental conditions in this project.
 ## Alignment
-I aligned trimmed reads to reference C. albicans genome (C. albicans genome/GCF_000182965.3_ASM18296v3_genomic.fna.gz from NCBI) using bowtie2.
-Output: WTC1.sam.
-Results in z01 file: 19924384 reads; of these:
+I aligned trimmed reads to reference C. albicans genome (C. albicans genome/ GCF_000182965.3_ASM18296v3_genomic.fna.gz from NCBI) using bowtie2.
+This generated the output file WTC1.sam.
+The results of the alignment as summarized in the z01 file: 19924384 reads; of these:
   19924384 (100.00%) were paired; of these:
     936104 (4.70%) aligned concordantly 0 times
     17783228 (89.25%) aligned concordantly exactly 1 time